Usability Evaluation

 Understand Your Users: Before you start recruiting, figure out who your ideal users are.
 Take the time you need to get clear about details like their age, what they like, and why they might use your product.
 This will help you find the right people for the usability evaluation.

 Look for people who are genuinely interested in what your product is about.
-You can think about this as if you were starting a sci-fi book club.
-Would you invite sci-fi enthusiasts or avid romance readers?
+Think about this as if you’re starting a sci-fi book club.
+Would you invite sci-fi enthusiasts or romance readers?
 Sci-fi readers who already enjoy the genre are a better fit.
-They can be expected to engage and provide relevant feedback during the book club.
-In the same way, feedback from users who are likely to use your product will provide the valuable insights you’re after.
+You can expect them to engage and provide relevant feedback during book club meetings.
+In the same way, feedback from users who are likely to use your product in their real lives will provide the valuable insights you’re after.

-Craft Compelling Recruitment Messages: First impressions count.
+Refine Your Recruitment Messages: First impressions matter.
 Your recruitment message is the first point of contact with potential participants.
 When writing your message, tell users why you're doing this usability evaluation and what's in it for them.
 Make it easy for users to express interest, learn more and sign up to participate.

 Offer Incentives: Incentives can be a powerful tool in user recruitment.
-You should experiment with offering tangible rewards, such as gift cards and discounts.
-You could also offer exclusive access to new features.
-Incentives attract participants and show your appreciation for their time and input.
+Experiment with rewards you offer participants, such as gift cards and discounts.
+Incentives show your appreciation for their time.

 Instructor William Hudson talks about user research recruitment and how to identify participants who aren’t a good fit.